-- O.MEDIA Those responsible for the TOE must ensure that the confidentiality, integrity and availability of directory data held on storage media is adequately protected.
-In particular: - a) The on-line and off-line storage media on which directory and security related data (such as operating system backups, database backups and transaction logs, and audit trails) must not be physically removable from the underlying platform by unauthorised users; - b) The on-line and off-line storage media must be properly stored and maintained, and routinely checked to ensure the integrity and availability of the security related-data; - c) The media on which directory-related files (including database files, export files, redo log files, control files, trace files and dump files) have been stored shall be purged prior to being re-used for any non-directory purpose.
+- a) set or alter the OID audit trail configuration; - b) modify the contents of the OID audit trail; - c) create any user account or modify any user security attributes; - create or modify any group entries and TOE configuration files that give permission for users to access applications hosted by the TOE; or - d) authorise use of administrative privileges. - O.AUTHDATA Those responsible for the TOE must ensure that the authentication data for each user account for the TOE as well as the underlying system is held securely and not disclosed to persons not authorised to use that account.
+In particular: - a) The media on which the authentication data for the underlying operating system is stored shall not be physically removable from the underlying platform by unauthorised users; - b) Users shall not disclose their passwords to other individuals; - c) Passwords generated by the system administrator shall be distributed in a secure manner. - O.MEDIA Those responsible for the TOE must ensure that the confidentiality, integrity and availability of directory data held on storage media is adequately protected.
+In particular: - The on-line and off-line storage media on which user repository and security related data (such as operating system backups, database backups and transaction logs, and audit trails) must not be physically removable from the underlying platform by unauthorised users; - b) The on-line and off-line storage media must be properly stored and maintained, and routinely checked to ensure the integrity and availability of the security related-data; - c) The media on which directory-related files (including database files, export files, redo log files, control files, trace files and dump files) have been stored shall be purged prior to being re-used for any non-directory purpose.

-Table 5 in chapter 8 illustrates how each of the above objectives counters a threat, supports a policy, or maps to a secure usage assumption.
+Table 5 in chapter 8 illustrates how each of the above objectives counters a threat, supports a TOE security objective, supports a policy, or maps to a secure usage assumption.